-Previous Christian schools were established in the McBain since 1909.
+Christian schools have been present in the McBain since 1909.
 The Northern Michigan Christian School (NMCS) had its inception in 1940, where those who sensed the need of higher Christian education met to discuss the possibility of having the parents of all the neighboring Christian Reformed churches combine into a Christian High School Association.
 The first class of seniors graduated in 1942.
 Today, NMCS has 320 students in grades Pre-Kindergarten and Kindergarten through 12th grade with a student-teacher ratio of 15 to 1.